jdWilU/MoodTracker/README.md

 ## Description

-MoodTracker is a simple and intuitive mobile application designed to help users track their moods on a daily basis.
+MoodTracker is a simple and intuitive application designed to help users track their moods on a daily basis.
 With MoodTracker, users can easily record their emotions, thoughts, and activities, allowing them to gain insights into their emotional well-being over time.

 ## Features